AgarwalConsulting/distributed-design-patterns-training/slides.md

 ---

-#### Key Characteristics of Monolithic Architecture:
+#### Key Characteristics of Monolithic Architecture

-1. **Unified Codebase**
+- **Unified Codebase**

   All functionalities are contained within a single codebase and are compiled together into a single executable or deployable unit.

-2. **Tight Coupling**
+- **Tight Coupling**

   All components are interconnected and interdependent, making it difficult to change one component without affecting others.

-3. **Single Deployment Unit**
+- **Single Deployment Unit**

   The entire application is deployed as a single artifact, such as a WAR, JAR, or executable file.

-4. **Shared Database**
+- **Shared Database**

   Typically uses a single, centralized database to manage data for the entire application.

 ---

 #### Advantages of Monolithic Architecture

-1. **Simplicity**
+- **Simplicity**

   Easier to develop, test, and deploy for smaller applications.

-2. **Performance**
+- **Performance**

   No inter-service communication overhead since everything runs in a single process.

-3. **Straightforward Debugging**
+- **Straightforward Debugging**

   Debugging and logging are simpler because the application runs as a single entity.

-4. **Development Tools**
+- **Development Tools**

   A wide variety of tools and frameworks are available to support monolithic architectures.

 ---

 #### Challenges with Monolithic Architecture

-1. **Scalability Challenges**
+- **Scalability Challenges**

   Difficult to scale individual components since the entire application must scale together.

-2. **Reduced Agility**
+- **Reduced Agility**

   Harder to adopt new technologies or make changes without risking the entire system.

-3. **Slow Deployment**
+- **Slow Deployment**

   Even small updates require redeploying the entire application.

-4. **Complexity with Size**
+- **Complexity with Size**

   As the application grows, the codebase can become large and difficult to manage (the "monolith monster").

-5. **Reliability Issues**
+- **Reliability Issues**

   A failure in one component can bring down the entire application.

 ---
 class: center, middle